-The management and governance of the REIT depends on the services of certain key personnel, including officers of the Manager and the Trustees.
-The loss of the services of any key personnel could have an adverse effect on the REIT and adversely impact the REIT's financial condition and results of operations and decrease the amount of cash available for distribution.
+The management and governance of the REIT depends on the services of certain key personnel, including officers of the Manager, management and the Trustees.
+The loss of the services of any key personnel could have a material adverse effect on the REIT and materially adversely impact the REIT's financial condition and results of operations.